-Marketing automation platforms have brought dozens of new lead generation techniques to businesses of every size.
-But the democratization of these tactics is also making them less distinguishing and ultimately less effective.
-In the following guide, we’ll show you how personalized coupons can help revive these channels and build great relationships with your customers.
+In the following guide, we’ll show you how personalized coupons can help revive marketing channels and build great relationships with your customers.

 Social media, smartphones, and mobile broadband have changed how customers find their products.
 The new way has allowed buyers to find, research, and purchase their goods within a single commute to work, as opposed to the traditional way, no contact with a salesperson is necessary.
 As a result, dozens of marketing automation tools have emerged to enable companies to revamp their lead acquisition strategy accordingly.
 It’s kind of a level playing field now.
 Everybody can easily tap into a blog, gated content, newsletters, popups, A/B tests, pixel tracking, mass email sendout, and other digital marketing techniques.
 So how do you stand out?